 UB Law students are hardworking and eager for real world legal experiences.
 You can help students achieve their goal of a successful law career by providing learning opportunities and mentorship as an externship supervisor.
-The employers who work with the UB Law Externship Program are overwhelmingly pleased with the dedication, competence and enthusiasm of UB Law externs.
+The employers who work with the UBalt Law Externship Program are overwhelmingly pleased with the dedication, competence and enthusiasm of UBalt Law externs.

 If you are interested in hosting an extern, simply review the information below.
 You may post an opening on UB Law Connect, our online job board.
 You may contact Prof. Neha Lall or the Law Career Development Office for further assistance.

 If you are an employer interested in hosting a UBalt Law extern, please review the field placement requirements and post your opportunity on UBalt Law Connect.
 If you have any questions, please contact Prof. Neha Lall, Director of Externships or the Law Career Development Office.

 If you extend an externship offer to a UBalt Law student, you will be asked via email to approve the placement on UBalt Law Connect.

 - Orientation: Extern will receive an orientation that advises them on office procedures and confidentiality.
 Extern will also be given an overview of their work and expectations.

 - Supervision: Extern will be assigned to a supervising attorney who will direct, monitor and mentor the student throughout their time at the placement providing multiple opportunities for performance.
 Supervisors are expected to meet weekly with the Extern.